pc2/sus-compiler/README.md

 As an added benefit, hardware modules can then alter their construction based on this information, so for example, a FIFO can use a standard synchronous implementation for a single clock, but then switch to different CDC approaches for (un-)synchronized clocks.

 By including clocks in the language itself, we can then start making statements about data rates.
 For example a channel may be outputting on clock A, with full bandwidth, and then be transported onto clock A*2 at half its bandwidth.
 One neat way of expressing the signal throughput is done by [Aetherling](https://aetherling.org/).
 Signals are expressed as sequences of valid and invalid elements.
+This can then again filter out bad designs, where the bandwidth from one clock may not be carryable by another clock.

 ### Strong Standard Library
 - Avoids repeating common structures